KJasman/CSC360-Handbook/Chapter1.typ

 __pycache__/
 *.pyc

 # Node.js
 node_modules/
 ```

-There are many more advanced Git concept, from Cherry-Picking to Submodules and more.
+There are many more advanced Git concepts, from Cherry-Picking to Submodules and more.
 If you are interested, the best source of information is the Git book itself, found #link("https://git-scm.com/book/en/v2")[#underline[here]].

+#pagebreak()
 = Linux Command Line Basics

 Similar to Git, it is difficult to progress through your career as a software developer without running into Linux.
 For many who primarily use Windows or Mac systems, you can get around your system fairly well without using Bash/Zsh, Powershell, or alternative command line client.
 Not so for Linux.
 Most Linux systems are faster and more effective to navigate via command line.